egalli64/clj-intro/src/aaa/README.md

 - [max, min] - selecting a value

 ### Boolean connectors
-- [and] - returns the first falsy value or the last value if all are truthy
+- [and] - returns the first falsy value or the last value if all are truthy (macro)
-- [or] - returns the first truthy value or the last falsy value
+- [or] - returns the first truthy value or the last falsy value (macro)
 - [not] - returns true if the argument is falsy, false otherwise

 ### Comparison